 These sources provide us with tantalizingly little information, but at least they seem fairly consistent.
 The main points may be summarized as follows:

-Packaging:strings were made in lengths ("knots") at least twice as long as was needed on the instrument.
-"Double knots" are presumably twice as long.
-They are then "made up" into "bundles", more knots to a bundle for thin strings than for thicker ones.
-The whole issue of packaging has been largely ignored by modern writers but it can give vital clues as to the nature of the strings: all the descriptions of "knots", "bundles" and how to extract a string from them suggest characteristics very different from those of modern gut strings, which must be carefully coiled because bending round sharp corners ruins them.
-The picture of testing for trueness in Gerle's book of 1546 is one of several depictions which shows what a "knot" was like:
+Packaging: strings were made in lengths (“knots”) at least twice as long as was needed on the instrument.
+“Double knots” are presumably twice as long.
+They are then “made up” into “bundles”, more knots to a bundle for thin strings than for thicker ones.
+The whole issue of packaging has been largely ignored by modern writers but it can give vital clues as to the nature of the strings: all the descriptions of “knots”, “bundles” and how to extract a string from them suggest characteristics very different from those of modern gut strings, which must be carefully coiled because bending round sharp corners ruins them.
+The picture of testing for trueness in Gerle’s book of 1546 is one of several depictions which shows what a “knot” was like (see top of page).

 We might get away with this kind of wrapping for a very pliable substance like household string, but not a modern gut string.
 It reminds me of skeins of tapestry wool.
 This apparent pliability is also often seen in spare lengths of string sticking out of pegboxes in paintings, and although it seems at odds with the emphasis on “stiffness to the finger”, we should remember that stiffness is relative.

 Types of string: If we accept Mace’s judgement that Pistoys were really a kind of Venice-Catlin, then we have only two sorts of string, Minikins (perhaps up to .65mm) and Venice-Catlins (greater than .65mm).
 There is no mention of roping or loading, and the same criteria for goodness apply to both – clearness to the eye and stiffness to the finger.